opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 Test methodology:

-Create 1.x OS cluster locally
+Create 1.x OS cluster locally - DONE
-Prep remote host (VM) with Docker/Docker Compose and system updates Configure local OS cluster (index data and create an internal user) Configure snapshot and repository locally
+Prep remote host (VM) with Docker/Docker Compose and system updates - DONE Configure local OS cluster (index data and create an internal user) - DONE Configure snapshot and repository locally - DONE
-Save current state of local cluster in snapshot and store in S3 repository Restore from snapshot using newer version
+Save current state of local cluster in snapshot and store in S3 repository - DONE Restore from snapshot using newer version
 Remote reindexing from local machine (can't do it the other way since my laptop isn't accessible from the public internet)